 Below are the Farmington River and tributaries water sampling sites.
-The FRWA regularly tests for bacteria at the Lower Farmington River, which have been chosen based upon certain parameters of interest.
+The FRWA regularly tests for bacteria at the Lower Farmington River, Upper Farmington river and Massachusetts, which have been chosen based upon certain parameters of interest.
 The information collected is analyzed by the FRWA in our laboratory space donated by the Town of Simsbury Water Pollution Control facility and the data is then shared with the Connecticut Department of Energy & Environmental Protection.
-The Upper Farmington River is sampled once a month by the FRWA and taken to the MDC (Metropolitan District Commission) Water Treatment Facility lab in Bloomfield.

 Postings of the E.coli levels will let you know more about the status of the river.
 E. coli is not considered safe in drinking water at any levels; however the current standards for recreational use levels of E.coli are posted by the CT DEEP as follows:

 |Non-designated Swimming||less than 126/100ml||410/100ml|

 For more info please check out the CT DEEP Water Quality Standards Report.